Category Archives: Scottish Royals

 Marie and James V had two sons and a daughter, but both sons died in early childhood:

 When his mother Margaret Tudor, Queen of Scots died in 1541, James V saw no reason to keep the peace with England.
 When war broke out between England and France in 1542, it was inevitable that Scotland would go to war against England because of their treaty with France.
-When Henry VIII of England broke from the Roman Catholic Church, he asked James V of Scotland, his nephew, to do the same.
-James ignored his uncle’s request and further insulted him by refusing to meet with Henry VIII at York.
+When Henry VIII of England broke from the Roman Catholic Church, he asked his nephew James V, King of Scots, to do the same.
+James ignored his uncle’s request and further insulted him by refusing to meet him at York.
 Furious, Henry VIII sent troops against Scotland.
 In retaliation for the English raid into Scotland, James responded by assigning Robert Maxwell, Lord Maxwell, the Scottish Warden of West March, the task of raising an army.
 On November 24, 1542, the Battle of Solway Moss in Cumberland, England resulted in a decisive English victory.

 After the Battle of Solway Moss, James V fled to Falkland Palace where he became ill and took to his bed.
 Overcome with grief and shame about the Battle of Solway Moss, James V lost the will to live.
 The news that Marie of Guise had given birth to a daughter on December 8, 1542, did nothing to raise his spirits.
 James V, King of Scots died at Falkland Palace in Fife, Scotland on December 14, 1542, at the age of 30.
 He was buried at Holyrood Abbey alongside his first wife Madeleine and his two sons by Marie of Guise.
 James’ tomb was desecrated in 1544 during the War of the Rough Wooing and his remains were reburied in the Royal Vault at Holyrood Abbey during the reign of Queen Victoria.
 James V was succeeded by his only surviving, legitimate child, six-day-old Mary, Queen of Scots.

-On August 7, 1548, five-year-old Mary, Queen of Scots set sail for France where she would be raised with her future husband.
+On August 7, 1548, five-year-old Mary, Queen of Scots set sail for France where she would be raised with her future husband, who she married in 1558.
 She would not return to Scotland for thirteen years.
 Mary’s mother Marie remained in Scotland as the principal member of the Council of Regency.
 Marie set out for a visit to France in September 1550.
-She spent a happy year in France reunited with her son François and her daughter Mary.
-Sadly, in 1551, François died shortly before Marie returned to Scotland.
+She spent a happy year in France reunited with her son François III d’Orléans, Duke of Longueville and her daughter Mary.
+Sadly, in 1551, her son François died shortly before Marie returned to Scotland.

 St. Margaret’s Chapel, Edinburgh Castle; Photo Credit – By Jonathan Oldenbuck – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=5383510